masashi-y/dynet.hs/README.md

         update sgd 1.0
 ```

-Example programs are available in `examples` directory.
+Other example programs are available in `examples` directory.